ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

 ### Attributes on the "spoke_objects" level of the "typology_object"
 1. Minimum of 1 spoke must be defined
 2. All attributes on the top level of this object can be defined exactly as for the "hub_object"
-3. The "network" Block is decribed exactly the same as for the "hub_object" With the ONLY differences being you can ONLY define "subnet_objects", no Firewall or VPN settings.
+3. The "network" Block is described exactly the same as for the "hub_object" With the ONLY differences being you can ONLY define "subnet_objects", no Firewall or VPN settings.
 See the [Examples](#examples) for more details

 [Back to the top](#table-of-contents)